Mot93/jenkins-container-build/README.md

 ## Using `docker`
 If you prefer to use docker, simply substitute `podman` with `docker`.

-Unlike podman, docker always runs as root and can bind any container to any port.

 # Moving to K8s

 ## Using `podman-compose`